Rahn-IT/unifi-ups-monitor/README.md

 > **This repository is heavily vibe coded.**
 >
 > It's a very simple app and we use it ourselves, but I still feel like it should be openly disclosed in my opinion
-> it will always influence code quality.
+> as it will always influence code quality.
 >
 > Feel free to check out the code if you're unsure